sagemath/trac_to_gh/Issue 7460.md

 # Issue 7460: numerical noise on itanium (iras)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7460

 Original creator: was